NoahFoilb/Special-Topics-in-Data-Science/README.md

 # Special-Topics-in-Data-Science
-This is my work associated with my Special Topics in Data Science class
+This is my work associated with my Special Topics in Data Science class (DSE 3000A)